A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 of functors $\bf{Biv}_D\rightarrow 2\Cat$ (recall \eqref{BIV_UNIV_1CAT} that we consider $\bf{Biv}_D$ as a 1-category), we obtain a 2-co-Cartesian transformation:

 Plugging this triangle into Proposition \ref{UNIV_EXT_FAMILY} we embed this in an extended diagram

+of 2-Cartesian transformations.
+Moreover, by the formula for the local action on slices of the functor $H'$ produced by \ref{UNIV_EXT_FAMILY}, the right horizontal map restricts to the identity over $K=\Cor_D$.

-of 2-co-Cartesian transformations.
-We now reverse the Grothendieck construction to obtain a pointwise bivariant natural transformation from the constant functor $\bf{Biv}_D\rightarrow \bf{Biv}_D$ with value $D\rightarrow\Cor_D$ into the identity functor.
-This shows that it is 1-universal.
+We now reverse the Grothendieck construction to obtain a pointwise bivariant natural transformation from the constant functor $\bf{Biv}_D\rightarrow \bf{Biv}_D$ with value $D\rightarrow\Cor_D$ into the identity functor which is equivalent to the identity on $D\rightarrow\Cor_D$.
+This exhibits $ D\rightarrow\Cor_D$ as an initial object of $\bf{Biv}_D$, proving 1-universality.
 Lemma \ref{BIV_UNIV_BOOT} then gives us $\Cor$ as a 1-functor and 3-universality. \end{proof}

 \begin{cor}[Unicity of correspondences] Categories of correspondences are unique. \end{cor} \begin{proof}Because they are universal.\end{proof}